-LTSS - Certified Peer Specialist (Part-Time)
+LTSS - Certified Peer Specialist (Full-Time)Apply Now

 Inglis enables people with disabilities – and those who care for them – to achieve their goals and live life to the fullest.
 The LTSS - Certified Peer Specialist (LTSS-CPS) provides flexible, community based services that are designed to promote the empowerment, recovery, and community integration of individuals who have mental health challenges, as well as physical disabilities, by facilitating opportunities for individuals receiving services to direct their own recovery and advocacy process, by teaching and supporting the acquisition and utilization of skills needed to facilitate the individual’s recovery, promoting the knowledge of available service options and choices and the utilization of natural resources in the community, and helping facilitate the development of a sense of wellness and self-worth.